One of the more surprising programs at the Grand Prix Final

 executed in the same place on the ice.

-The following YouTube slideshow provided stop motion images from
+The following YouTube slideshows provided stop motion images from Malinin's

-three turn.
-The skater then taps with the right foot and
+to LBI three turn.
+The skater then sets the right foot,

-off, the right leg kicks back and up.
-This propels the
+off from the left toe while the right leg kicks back and up.

 skater into a lateral position nearly parallel to the ice.

-There are then a bit more than 1 1/2 rotations in the air.
+There are then 1 1/2 rotations in the air.

 jump as pre-rotation is in other cases.
-Rather, the turn
+Rather, riding the

 to mostly forwards with the right leg back puts the skater into a position